Timothy Endicott

 Timothy Endicott (born 9 July 1960) is a Canadian legal scholar and philosopher specializing in constitutional law and language and law.
 He is the Vinerian Professor of English Law at the University of Oxford, and a fellow of All Souls College, Oxford.

 From October 2007 to September 2015, he served for two terms as the first dean of the Oxford Faculty of Law.
-He was named to the Vinerian Professorship of English Law in 2020.
+He was named to the Vinerian Professorship of English Law in 2020; he had been a fellow of Balliol College, Oxford prior to this from 1999.

-Education
+Academic career

 After attending Upper Canada College, Endicott studied English and Classics at Harvard University, where he graduated in 1983 with an A.B., summa cum laude.
 He then obtained a MPhil in Comparative Philology at Oxford University in 1985 as a Rhodes Scholar.
 In 1988, he obtained an LL.B. from the University of Toronto and then returned to Oxford to obtain a DPhil in law in 1997.

+Endicott was a distinguished visitor at the University of Toronto Faculty of Law in 2017 and 2021, and was general editor of the Oxford Journal of Legal Studies from 2015 to 2021.